rust-lang/blog.rust-lang.org/_posts/2018-07-06-security-advisory-for-rustdoc.md

 impact any Rust users.

 As Rust’s first official CVE, this is somewhat of a milestone for us.
-The fix will be out in 1.27.1 on Tuesday April 10th.
+The fix will be out in 1.27.1 on Tuesday July 10th.
 Because there's no embargo, we are filing for a CVE now, and will update this post with the number once we are assigned one.